Mortgage

 Higher interest rates

-In many cases, jumbo mortgage rates may be higher than the rates on conforming loans.
-Still, interest rates can vary widely (depending on your lender and the strength of your financial profile), so it’s a good idea to shop around before applying for a home loan.
+In today’s market, jumbo mortgage rates are likely to be higher than conforming loan rates.
+Still, interest rates can vary widely (depending on your lender and the strength of your financial profile), so it’s a good idea to shop around as you apply for a home loan.

 loading image